 The drain line is an essential, yet often overlooked, part of your air conditioner.
 If it becomes clogged, water damage and mold growth in and around your AC can result, or your air conditioner may stop working entirely.

-This May Also Interest You: How to Clean an Air Conditioner
+This May Also Interest You: How to Maintain Your Central Air Conditioner: 3 Top Tasks

 How Can I Tell If My AC Drain Line Is Clogged?